The European Commission this weekend helped Russia and Ukraine negotiate a natural gas deal that should keep deliveries going through the winter.

 Maroš Šefčovič, the European energy commissioner, emphasized that the bloc had only played a “facilitating” role.
 But the deal is also vital to keep Europe warm during the winter.

 Russia supplies around a third of Europe’s natural gas.
 Half of it flows through pipelines in Ukraine.

-As East-West relations soured in 2014, Russia started looking for alternatives to Ukraine.
+When East-West relations soured in 2014, Russia started to look for alternatives to Ukraine.
 It plans to double the capacity of the Nord Stream system that pipes Russian gas into Germany and seeks to construct a new pipeline through Turkey that would reduce its dependence on its former satellite state.